-We are committed to ensuring that all children and young people in Scotland are equipped with the skills they need for life and work, and language skills are very much part of this.
+We are committed to ensuring that all children and young people in Scotland are equipped with the skills they need for life and work, and language skills are very much part of this commitment.

-By improving language learning in Scotland's schools, we are ensuring that our children and young people have the skills they need to live and work in an increasingly global society.
+By improving language learning in Scotland's schools, we are ensuring that our children and young people have the skills they need to live and work in an increasingly globalised society.

 The 1+2 approach

-In response to recommendations from the Languages Working Group we have pledged to enable and encourage every child to learn two languages in addition to their native tongue – the 1+2 approach.
+In response to recommendations from the Languages Working Group we have pledged to enable and encourage every child to learn two additional languages– the 1+2 approach.

-By 2021, every school in Scotland will offer children the opportunity to learn a first additional language from primary one, and a second additional language by primary five.
+This ambitious policy aims to offer all pupils in Scottish schools the opportunity to learn a first additional language from Primary 1, and a second additional language from Primary 5.
 It is expected that this will continue until they reach their third year of secondary education.

-We aim to implement this policy by 2021 and are giving local authorities significant extra funding to help them to deliver it.
-As of April 2017 we have given them an additional £24.2 million to fulfil this task.
+We have provided local authorities with significant extra funding to support them to implement this 1+2 approach.
+As of April 2021, we will have given them an additional funding totalling £35.6 million in order to fulfil this task.

-We are working in partnership with Education Scotland to ensure that parents, teachers and others with an interest in language learning have access to advice and support that will help them to understand and implement 1+2.
+We are working in partnership with Education Scotland to ensure that parents, teachers and others with an interest in language learning have access to advice and support that will help them to understand and implement the 1+2 approach.